bartvbl/Shapebench/README.md

 ```
 git clone https://github.com/bartvbl/ShapeBench --recursive
 ```
 You should subsequently run the python script to install dependencies, compile the project, and download precompiled cache files.
-Refer to the included PDF file for information about replicating the results produced for the paper.
+You can use the following command to do so:
 ```
 python3 replicate.py
 ```
+Refer to the included PDF file for information about replicating the results produced for the paper.

 ### System requirements
 * 32GB of RAM (64GB is highly recommended)